kris-ellery/donut-chart/README.md

 # Donut Chart
 JavaScript driven donut chart - [http://www.kolszewski.com/lab/donut-chart/](live demo).

-Please note, this is a proof of concept and only works in modern browsers.
+Please note, this is a proof of concept written in pure JavaScript and works only in modern browsers.
 Use with caution.

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

 ---

 ## Create new chart

-*HTML*
+**HTML**
 ```html
 <!-- Container - 'data-donut-chart' should be unique -->
 <div class="donut-chart" data-donut-chart="1"></div>
 ```

-*JavaScript*
+**JavaScript**
 ```javascript
 // Select container by its unique 'data-donut-chart' attribute
 var container = document.querySelector('[data-donut-chart="1"]');